Guide to Becoming a Teacher in Idaho

 3. Entering the Workforce: Once you’ve completed an education program and passed the applicable exams, you will be ready to launch your career.

-- To begin, ask yourself the following questions: Are you interested in working in an urban or rural school district?
+- First, ask yourself the following questions: Are you interested in working in an urban or rural school district?
 What are your salary and lifestyle expectations?
 What are your long-term career goals?
 Throughout the process, it is also important to continue developing your resume, expanding your education by seizing available professional development opportunities and gaining additional teaching experience.
 Also, don’t hesitate to network.
 Attend education conferences, volunteer for local organizations, and even if there are no openings at the time, reach out to local principals to request a meeting.
 If they agree, use the opportunity to introduce yourself and give them your “pitch.”
-Let them know who you are, what you value, and why you’d love an opportunity to join their school.
+Let them know who you are, what you value, and why you’d love to become a teacher in Idaho and more specifically, in their school.

 Choosing an Education Program in Idaho